The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 These transmissions occurred within enclosed spaces that had poor ventilation.
 Sometimes the infected person was breathing heavily, for example while singing or exercising.

-Keeping hands clean is especially important to help prevent the virus from spreading.
+Keeping hands clean is very important to help prevent the virus from spreading.
 Wash with soap and water for at least 20 seconds.

 4. Minimize mixing